 Although, at present, PlayStation VR content is more gaming-focused, the headset’s huge sales figures makes it a serious proposition for the mass market.
 So if you have a PlayStation already and aren't completely sold on VR, then going for this model makes a nice affordable option by way of a convincer.

 A great cheap VR headset to team up with your Samsung mobile devices

 Powered by Samsung Galaxy smartphones, Samsung Gear VR effectively splits the phone screen in two to create 3D visuals, to offer affordable, wire-free virtual reality.
 Lacking the power of a high-spec PC, Gear VR is a natural home for 360-video (passive content) or semi-active experiences that require moving the head to hotspots, rather than hugely interactive projects.

 Originally launched in 2013, the Gear VR is the go-to VR platform for many.
 It’s widely understood by the public and a large number of experiences already exist for it.
 This has been boosted by a partnership with Facebook, bringing the Oculus VR store to the platform.

 And an upgraded headset has improved the size of the lenses to widen the field of view, making the Gear VR’s experiences feel more immersive than the original launch model.
 Not bad at all for the price.

 A good way to dabble in VR on the cheap

 The headset comes with a handheld controller for easier navigation than with the Samsung Gear VR’s on-headset buttons.
 The cheapest headset is fabric-covered and designed for comfort.
-There’s not much content for Daydream yet, but given the cost – not to mention partnerships with Netflix VR and HBO NOW VR – there’s a good opportunity to make your mark using this tech.
-A standalone Daydream VR headset it on its way.
+There’s also not much content for Daydream, and given Google's current position with the device, it's now unlikely more will be added.